 Because an addiction never really goes away, the ability to use drugs and alcohol at an accepted and safe level is near impossible for anyone who has a history of addiction.

 Having an occasional drink or using drugs ‘just this once’ has the potential to cause a relapse and undo all of the hard work that you’ve committed to recovering.

-The abstinence method is a proven addiction treatment that has been used by top rehab facilities for many years.
+The abstinence method is a proven rehab treatment that has been used by top rehab facilities for many years.

 It was founded alongside the 12-step programme developed by Alcoholics Anonymous and continues to be used successfully around the world today

 Please call our 24-hour helpline today on 0800 326 5559